 Bequeathed makes it easy to start your Will online, and complete it in a way that suits you.
-You get all the support and guidance you need to make a free online Will.
-If you need legal advice, one of Bequeathed’s partner solicitors will give you a price for completing your Will by phone or face to face.
-Bequeathed operates in England, Wales and Northern Ireland and anyone over 18 is welcome to use the service.
-The Macular Society is working with Bequeathed and other sight loss charities to make the service fully accessible.
+You get all the support and guidance you need to make a free online Will, including a free half an hour consultation with a solicitor.
+If you need further legal advice, one of Bequeathed’s partner solicitors will give you a price for completing your Will by phone or face to face.
+Bequeathed operates in England, Scotland, Wales and Northern Ireland and anyone over 18 is welcome to use the service.
+The Macular Society is working with Bequeathed and other sight loss charities to make the service fully accessible and inclusive.
 Start your will online here or visit bequeathed.org/macular

 Fixed price Wills with a home visit